-As at the end of the reporting period to 30 June 2022, the Board was comprised of two Executive Directors and three Non-Executive Directors.
-As of 1 August 2022, the Board will be comprised of two Executive Directors, and four Non-Executive Directors.
+As at the end of the Last Reporting Period, the Board was comprised of one Executive Director and four Non-Executive Directors.
+Three of the Non-Executive Directors are independent Directors.
 The majority of the Board therefore comprises Non-Executive Directors who are independent.